 Embrace what you feel.
 Conjure the emotion you need for a character in your novel or relive the time your heart was broken for a personal essay.
 Draw on the powerful energy of emotion to move your work and hence the reader.
 Art is about connection.
 We only connect when we are authentically ourselves.
 Good writers use both their writing ability and their emotions to craft a moving experience for the reader.
 Art lives in the space where the two meet.

 Are you stuck?
 Do you need help discovering the next step needed to complete your writing project?
 Have a little procrastination problem?
-Join The Writers Sangha where you can get the accountability and free coaching you need to get the writing done.
+Join The Writers Sangha a free Facebook group where you can get the accountability and coaching you need to get the writing done.

 I think of Nature as my guru.
 I even have a blog by that name.
 When I was young I would spend hours by myself in the woods.
 When driving in the van with my parents, I would watch the moon as it followed us.
 The Earth and sky felt like home.